reflectoring/reflectoring.github.io/_posts/2018-10-14-bean-validation-with-spring-boot.md

-[Bean Validation](https://beanvalidation.org/) is the de-facto standard for implementing validation logic in the Java eco system.
+[Bean Validation](https://beanvalidation.org/) is the de-facto standard for implementing validation logic in the Java ecosystem.
 It's well integrated with Spring and Spring Boot.

 However, there are some pitfalls.
 This tutorial goes over all major validation use cases and sports code examples for each.